rifadul/single-vendor-ecommerce-front-end/README.md

-Here's the complete `README.md` file content for your Palooi e-commerce project in one file:
+Here's a `README.md` file for your Palooi e-commerce project created with Next.js:

 ```markdown
 # Palooi E-commerce Project